 Aug.
 16 – Sept.
 30, 2001

 This is the first leg of my travels after living in Prague for 15 years and is written in the form of update letters to my friends, which I eventually put into this blog.
-Future updates will be in specific pages and my camera will only get better over time!
+Future updates will be in specific pages, my camera will only get better, and my style of writing should also improve.

 Subject: first letter about European work travel kemping email distribution list